 Departments & Organizations

 Paul D. Cleary, Ph.D. is the Anna M.R.
 Lauder Professor of Public Health in the Department of Health Policy and Management.
 He served as Dean of the Yale School of Public Health from 2006 to 2017.
 He holds secondary positions as Professor of Sociology and in the Institute for Social and Institute for Social and Policy Studies.
-He is directs the Yale Center for Interdisciplinary Research on AIDS (CIRA), which provides infrastructure support to almost 50 research and training grants and over 150 affiliated scientists.
+He directs the Yale Center for Interdisciplinary Research on AIDS (CIRA), which provides infrastructure support to over 50 research and training grants and over 180 affiliated scientists and community members.

 Dr. Cleary received his Ph.D. in sociology from the University of Wisconsin.
 His earliest work focused on studies of health behavior.
 He conducted theoretical and empirical research on smoking as well as patients’ perceptions and responses to physical symptoms and factors affecting use of medical care.
 He also studied the recognition and management of conditions such as mental illness, alcohol abuse and functional impairment in primary care settings.